The Early Shift

 Ring ouzel on the hill enclosure fence – taken with my compact camera so not the best photo, sorry!

 Then the migrants start to return, back from Africa.
-I usually see my first Wheatear up at one of the ski car parks on Cairngorm, the white flash of their rump unmistakeable.
-Then there are the Ring Ouzels, basically looking like a blackbird with a white chest, but again they’ve come all the way from Africa.
-At the moment there is a pair hanging around the hill enclosure, shouting at me most days when I enter to feed the reindeer.
+I usually see my first Wheatear up at one of the ski car parks on Cairngorm, the white flash of their rump unmistakable.
+Then there are the Ring Ouzels, basically looking like a blackbird with a white chest, but again they’ve come all the way from Africa; and the Cuckoos in the forest below the reindeer enclosure, their iconic call carrying miles across the hillside.
 The Swallows are back too, and as usual are in and out the reindeer shed up on the hill when they nest annually.
 In the summer, as we harness up reindeer in the shed to go trekking, I wonder how many visitors have noticed there is a swallow on her nest just feet from them, peering down at the daily proceedings.
 High up on the mountain plateau the Dotterels return in May, one of only two species in Britain where the male incubates the eggs so the female is the one with the brighter plumage.

 Dotterel